rhyslwells/Data-Archive/content/uncleaned/Classifier.md

 [[SVM]]
 ## Flashcards

-What is a [[Classifiers]]?;; It is an algorithm that categorizes data into one or more of a set of “classes.
+What is a [[Classifier]]?;; It is an algorithm that categorizes data into one or more of a set of “classes.

 **What is a [[Decision Tree]]?**;;A decision tree is a model that maps features to target values by making decisions at each internal node.
 It is constructed by recursively splitting the data based on the most informative feature.